CPE4390/Lab4-OneWire/README.md

 * Explorer 18 Board
 * Pickit 3
 * PIC18F87J11 Plugin module (PIM)
-* Onewire temperature sensor and/or EEPROM
+* One of the OneWire temperature sensors and/or EEPROM